How Lagos health officials rescued stranded pregnant woman in labour

 “The team also assisted in cleaning me and my baby up before transporting us to Ikate health centre at Elegushi.
 At Ikate health centre, the nurses stayed with us and assisted with my admission and baby immunization before leaving.
 I have since been discharged and my baby and I are doing quite well.
 I would like to appreciate the medical team for their response and care, it means a lot to me and my family”

-The LASAMBUS team that was involved in the life saving emergency service include; Oyekanmi Ayomibo, an Assistant Chief Community Health Technician; Uthman Afolashade, Higher Community Health Technician and Yusuf Rahmon, the Ambulance pilot.
+The LASAMBUS team that provided the life saving emergency service include; Oyekanmi Ayomibo, an Assistant Chief Community Health Technician; Uthman Afolashade, Higher Community Health Technician and Yusuf Rahmon, the Ambulance pilot.